Defining Employee Feedback Plans and Pinpointing Areas for Improvement: The Tactical Guide

 The same goes for work quality.
 If an editor sends back six or seven typos for each of their content pieces and they are supposed to have one or two max, you need to communicate and quantify it one way or another.
 So, use SMART to target this.

-6. Create a Regular Feedback Loop
+6. Establish a Consistent Feedback Process

-7. Refine Your Performance Improvement Plans
+7. Strengthen Your Performance Improvement Process

 Considering the high number of people most companies need to hire nowadays, it is really common to just hire people who are not necessarily a great fit within your organization. there is no harm in that aside from having to spend some money and time with onboarding.